numtide/treefmt/README.md

 ### CI integration

-We can assume that code lives in a source control.
+We can assume that code lives in source control.

-For example a Git integration would look like this:
+For example, a Git integration would look like this:

 ```sh
 #!/usr/bin/env bash